Review: Rayman Raving Rabbids

 Back to the game itself.

-The games are a little bit of everything, while it’s all different sorts of mini games they’re all much different then one another.
+The games are a little bit of everything, while it’s all sorts of mini games they’re all much different from one another.

-There’s events where you run by moving the Wiimote as the right foot and the nunchuck as the left then how fast you raise them up and down is how fast Rayman runs.
-There’s a racing game that has you riding on some huge beast and you “whip” the Wiimote to make him run faster, there’s FPS missions that control perfectly (sure it’s on rails but it’s still the best shooter on the Wii so far), there’s also musical games where you have to keep the beat of Rabbids coming down the dance floor in time with the music.
+There are events where you run by moving the Wiimote as the right foot and the nunchuck as the left, then how fast you raise them up and down is how fast Rayman runs.
+There’s a racing game that has you riding on some huge beast and you “whip” the Wiimote to make him run faster, there are FPS missions that control perfectly (sure it’s on rails but it’s still the best shooter on the Wii so far).
+There are also musical games where you have to keep the beat of Rabbids coming down the dance floor in time with the music.

-That’s just the tip of the iceberg, there’s over 70 games in all that will have you doing everything with the Wiimote.
+That’s just the tip of the iceberg, there are over 70 games in all, that will have you doing everything with the Wiimote.